Detection of giant pulses from the transitional millisecond pulsar J1227$-$4853: Abstract

 \section{Abstract}

 We report the discovery of giant pulse (GP) emission from the transitional millisecond pulsar (tMSP) PSR~J1227$-$4853, using 174 hours of single-pulse data from the upgraded Giant Metrewave Radio Telescope (uGMRT).
 This marks the first detection of GPs from a transitional MSP and adds to the small number of millisecond pulsars known to exhibit such extreme variability.
 A total of 235 GPs were detected across observations at 550--750~MHz, with widths as narrow as 1.28~$\mu$s and flux densities up to $\sim 10^4$ times the pulsar's mean flux density.
 The GPs are strongly localized in pulse phase, originating predominantly from the second and third main-pulse components, and are absent in the inter-pulse region.
+Their cumulative fluence distribution follows a power law above the completeness threshold, consistent with a defining characteristic of GP emission.
 The arrival times of the GPs deviate significantly from Poisson statistics, with the waiting-time distribution well described by a Weibull model having a shape parameter of $k = 0.30$, indicative of strong temporal clustering.
 During an epoch of enhanced activity, the GP rate increased by nearly two orders of magnitude to $124~\mathrm{hr}^{-1}$, with a corresponding shape parameter of $k = 0.47$.
 This value is similar to that reported for a burst storm from the repeating fast radio burst FRB~20200120E, suggesting possible phenomenological parallels between GPs from compact binary systems and repeating FRBs.

 \keywords{\uat{Pulsars}{1306} --- \uat{Neutron stars}{1108} --- \uat{Millisecond pulsars}{1062} --- \uat{Low-mass x-ray binary stars}{939}}